 Actually the secret of storytelling is to be able to place yourself into the story as one of the characters.
-Stories to be effective, must come alive with action.
+To be effective, stories must come alive with action.
 Description must be clear and vivid.
 There must be excitement and suspense.